A2.7: As a Tourist in the City

 • wir empfehlen

-• ihr empfehlt
+• ihr empfiehlt

 • sie/Sie empfehlen

-Empfehlen - to recommend
+Empfehlen - To recommend

 Perfekt